-Change Impacts on Potential impact Membership in interagency forums and service agreements with Consumers Staff Better outcomes would be achieved key community services.
-Community through improved partnerships with other community services
+Change Impacts on Potential impact Membership in interagency forums and Consumers Better outcomes would be achieved service agreements with key community services.
+Staff through improved partnerships with Community other community services

-Data collection and information management Quality & safety Improved data quality & safety Staff Reduced reliance on internal resources, freeing up of internal resources Better staff and consumer satisfaction Increased pressure on resources such as computers Service 7.
-Allied health governance Consumer outcomes Consumer satisfaction Staff morale Service outcomes Staff will feel more supported within the new structure Consumers will get a better service and better outcomes Families and Carers will be much more satisfied Offers a greater capacity for drawing flexibly from the skill mix of the larger group Financial savings will be realised from decreased duplication of roles.
-Localised development Consumers Individual consumer and coordination of rehabilitation programmes with an overarching set of minimum core programmatic requirements.
-Carers Families Staff Quality & safety needs would be met A wider range of programmes would be accessible to consumers at The Park.
-Clients will get better engagement from clinicians Representation and active participation of allied health at all levels including the business unit level .
-Staff Clients Carers Enhanced multidisciplinary approach at all levels leading to better consumer outcomes eg greater adoption of practices that prepare consumers for Families community living

-Quality & safety • Better satisfaction from consumers,
+Quality & safety Reduced reliance on internal resources,

-carers and families

-Staff • Redundancies maybe

-needed which impacts
+freeing up of internal resources

-on staff and their
+Better staff and consumer satisfaction

-Consumers families income
+Data collection and information management Improved data quality & safety Increased pressure on resources such as computers

+• Staff

+Service

+7. Allied health governance Consumer outcomesConsumer satisfaction Staff will feel more supported within the

+Staff morale new structure

-• Consumers will get
+Service outcomes Consumers will get a better service and

-better services and will

-Carers be more satisfied

-• Families and Carers
+better outcomes Families and Carers

-Families will be more satisfied
+will be much more satisfied

-• Service will realise

-Service some financial savings

-Staff • Improved knowledge,

-skills and confidence

-of all staff on recovery

-Consumers • Improved autonomy

-× × and self determination

-from consumers in

-Carers care

-• Recovery oriented

-Families practice and national

-mental health

-Service standards can be met

-Regulatory/legislative

-compliance

-Staff Consumers Carers Families Service Staff Consumers Carers Families Service Regulatory/legislative Staff Consumers Carers Families Service Staff Consumers Carers Families Service Regulatory/legislative
+Offers a greater

+capacity for drawing flexibly from the skill

+mix of the larger group

+Financial savings will be realised from

+decreased duplication of roles.

+Localised development Consumers Individual consumer

+and coordination of rehabilitation programmes Carers needs would be metA wider range of

+with an overarching set of programmes would be

+minimum core programmatic Families accessible to consumers at The

+requirements.
+Staff Park.

+Quality & safety Clients will get better engagement from clinicians

+Representation and active participation of allied Staff Enhanced multidisciplinary

+health at all levels including the business unit level .
+Clients approach at all levels leading to better consumer outcomes

+Carers eg greater adoption of practices that prepare consumers for

+Families community living

+Quality & safety Better satisfaction from consumers, carers and families The realignment of the ATSI and exercise physiology positions And the; Targeted recruitment of staff to provide programmes that utilise Staff Consumers Carers Redundancies maybe needed which impacts on staff and their families income Consumers will get better services and will be more satisfied Families and Carers existing resources.
+Families Service will be more satisfiedService will realise some financial savings recovery champions in each unit that would Staff Improved knowledge, skills and confidence champion recovery oriented practices Consumers of all staff on recovery Improved autonomy and self determination from consumers in Carers care Families Recovery oriented practice and national mental health Service standards can be met Regulatory/legislative compliance